Cyril M. Kornbluth: Death

 Kornbluth suffered from "essential malignant hypertension" for many years, causing him to experience tinnitus.
 He died at age 34 on March 21, 1958 in Levittown, New York.
 On a day when he was due to meet with Bob Mills in New York City to interview for the position of editor of The Magazine of Fantasy & Science Fiction, he was delayed because he had to shovel snow from his driveway.
 After running to meet his train following this delay, Kornbluth suffered a fatal heart attack on the platform of the station.

 A number of short stories remained unfinished at Kornbluth's death; these were eventually completed and published by Pohl.
 One of these stories, "The Meeting" (The Magazine of Fantasy & Science Fiction, November 1972), was the co-winner of the 1973 Hugo Award for Best Short Story; it tied with R. A. Lafferty's "Eurema's Dam."
 Almost all of Kornbluth's solo SF stories have been collected as His Share of Glory: The Complete Short Science Fiction of C. M. Kornbluth (NESFA Press, 1997).

 Personality and habits

 Frederik Pohl, in his autobiography The Way the Future Was, Damon Knight, in his memoir The Futurians, and Isaac Asimov, in his memoirs In Memory Yet Green and I. Asimov: A Memoir, all give descriptions of Kornbluth as a man of odd personal habits and eccentricities.

 Kornbluth, for example, decided to educate himself by reading his way through an entire encyclopedia from A to Z; in the course of this effort, he acquired a great deal of esoteric knowledge that found its way into his stories, in alphabetical order by subject.
 When Kornbluth wrote a story that mentioned the ballista, an Ancient Roman weapon, Pohl knew that Kornbluth had finished the 'A's and had started on the 'B's.

-According to Pohl, Kornbluth never brushed his teeth, and they were literally green.
-Deeply embarrassed by this, Kornbluth developed the habit of holding his hand in front of his mouth when speaking.